Daniel J. O'Neill: Continued career

 During his National Guard career, O'Neill served in staff assignments of increasing rank and responsibility.
 As he advanced through the ranks, his command assignments included: Company A, 1st Battalion, 109th Infantry Regiment in Honesdale; 1st Battalion, 109th Infantry in Scranton; and commander of the 55th Infantry Brigade in Scranton.

 In 1987, O'Neill was promoted to brigadier general and assigned as assistant division commander of the 28th Infantry Division.
-In November 1989, O'Neill was appointed to command the 28th Infantry Division, succeding Vernon E. James, and he was subsequently promoted to major general.
+In November 1989, O'Neill was appointed to command the 28th Infantry Division, succeeding Vernon E. James, and he was subsequently promoted to major general.
 He continued to lead the division until 1994, when he was succeeded by Joseph F. Perugino and assigned as deputy commander of the Pennsylvania National Guard's State Area Command.
 He retired from the military in September 1995.

 O'Neill was a licensed fixed-wing pilot and a longtime high school and college basketball referee.
 A noted civic activist, a partial list of his activities included president of the Suburban Football Conference, board of directors of the Pennsylvania Interscholastic Athletic Association's District 12; member of the board of controllers of the Pennsylvania Interscholastic Athletic Association, member of the board of directors of the Wayne County Bank and Trust Company, and chairman of the board of trustees of the Wayne Memorial Hospital Authority.
 He was also a founding member of "E-Z Construction Company," the volunteer organization that planned and oversaw construction of the Honesdale Community Pool.

 Beginning in 2005, O'Neill spent winters in Florida while continuing to reside in Honesdale.
 He died in Honesdale on 28 July 2015.
 O'Neill was buried at Saint Juliana's Cemetery in Rock Lake, Pennsylvania.